JonVega/piTVstation/README.md

 + SAMBA server on boot to add videos wirelessly, versus using SFTP to transfer files
 + Using a USB device to watch video from instead of just a Micro SD card
-+ Making a pre-configured image to make installation a breeze
++ Making a pre-configured image to make installation a breeze, or just making setup process faster and easier

 ## Random tidbits

-+ `vlc` is used because it supports using hardware acceleration versus other video player that use software.
-Raspberry Pi 4 has hardware acceleration for H264 and H265 (HEVC)
++ `vlc` is used because it supports hardware acceleration versus other video players that use software.
+Raspberry Pi 4 has hardware acceleration for H264 and H265 (HEVC).